mcpython4-coding/Documentation/mcpython/common/mod/Mod.md

         function add_load_only_when_arrival(self, depend: typing.Union[str, ModDependency])

-            Will only load the mod if another one is arrival, but will not cause an dependency error in case of not arrival
+            Will only load the mod if another one is arrival, but will not cause an dependency error when not arrival
             :param depend: the mod to check for

         function add_load_only_when_not_arrival(self, depend: typing.Union[str, ModDependency])

-            Will only load the mod if another one is not arrival, but will not cause an dependency error in case of arrival, Useful for e.g. API's
+            Will only load the mod if another one is not arrival, but will not cause an dependency error when arrival,
             :param depend: the mod to check for

+        function check_dependencies(self, mod_loader, mod_info)